 Different Statistical Software used in the social science dissertation

 Frequency analysis is the simplest form of the quantitative analysis, commonly depicted through graphs (Tables can also be used to enhance the visualization of the results).
 This genre of quantitative analysis is best for studies, which don’t aim to evaluate the relationship between dependent& independent variables in the complex way.
 Frequency analysis, on the other hand, is used to measure the level at which sampling (population) rate their responses to a particular question.
 Let’s say that a study is conducted to measure the relationship betweenCelebrity Endorsement and Consumer Behavior.
-The most effective way to use frequency analysis for the study is to design a close-ended questionnaire consisting of multiple sets of questions.
+The most effective way to use accounting dissertation writing service analysis for the study is to design a close-ended questionnaire consisting of multiple sets of questions.
 For each question, the responses received from every respondent can be recorded and depicted through a bar or column graph.
 As for the apt software, you can use either SPSS or Excel.
 If you’re an undergraduate student, Excel might be right choice, because it is less complex& entails more visual options (See Excel output image below) than SPSS.
 However, if you’re a Masters or a postgraduate student, you’d better use SPSS.
 Why?
 Because SPSS is regarded as high class software for statistical analysis, it will not just show your efficiency to the tutor but also will help you in improving software skills.
 Below two graphs are plotted to show how the output graphs of SPSS excel differ in visual.

 SPSS Output Excel Output